eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 There is one exception to this: you can have big cards if you also have smaller cards that add up to the same information.
 You can think of the larger card as testing that you can collate the information from the smaller cards.

-The rules are sorted by applicability, with more general ones first, and most specific ones last.

 ### Example: Vector Spaces